TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 ## Skills

-* Knowledge of Java at an intermediate level, as well as Kotlin and experience in developing applications in these languages;
+* Intermediate knowledge of Java and Kotlin and experience in developing applications in these languages;
 * Ability to work with HTML, CSS, JavaScript as well as the Angular and AngularJS frameworks and experience in developing services with Angular;
 * Basic knowledge of other languages, such as Python, PHP;
 * Knowledge and experience with relational databases and SQL, and to a lesser extent with non-relational databases;
 * Basic knowledge of version control and continuous integration and delivery tools (CI/CD) (GIT, Jenkins, Docker);
 * Experience and ability to cooperate in a team of programmers using version control systems;
-* Experience of working in Agile methodologies.
+* Experience of working in Agile methodologies (Jira, Confluence).

 ## Practical skills

-* Working in the appropriate development environment (such as IntelliJ, Spring Tool Suite or Android Studio), choosing the right dependencies and the ability to create a project in **Java** or **Kotlin** (traditional or web applications, also for Android systems);
+* Working in the appropriate development environment (such as IntelliJ, Spring Tool Suite, Android Studio or Visual Studio Code), choosing the right dependencies and the ability to create a project in **Java**, **Kotlin**, **Python** or **JavaScript** (traditional or web applications, also for Android systems);

 * Creating a database that will cooperate with the project: establishing a connection with the database, using object-relational mapping technology in communication between the application logic and the database;

 * Creating an application view layer, using JPA technology (JakartaServerPages) or templates (like Thymeleaf).
 Also working with a more advanced solution using the AngularJS framework (it can be a separate application);

-* Ability to write tests for the created application and ensure proper validation of data processed by the application (JUnit, Mockito);
+* Ability to write tests for the created application and ensure proper validation of data processed by the application (JUnit, Mockito, Spock);

 * Ability to implement the authorization process in the created application (also using a database);

 * Installation of the necessary software on the server and deployment of the application to the server under the Debian system (including domain assignment);

-* Using version control tools such as GIT (GitHub) for collaboration with others and for continuous software delivery (Jenkins);
+* Using version control tools such as GIT (GitHub, Bitbucket) for collaboration with others and for continuous software delivery (Jenkins);

 * Ability to create a web project in Python, e.g. in the PyCharm environment;